A civil trial jury in Maryland recently exonerated a woman whose actions allegedly led to the spinal injury of a man following a hit-and-run accident.

 If you have sustained a spinal injury due to an accident or someone else’s negligence, you should not delay in enlisting the expertise of a qualified personal injury attorney.

-In Las Cruces and the surrounding communities in New Mexico, the attorneys at Samuel I. Kane are personal injury advocates for clients dealing with varying degrees of injury, including spinal trauma.
+In Las Cruces and the surrounding communities in New Mexico, the injury attorneys at Samuel I. Kane are personal injury advocates for clients dealing with varying degrees of injury, including spinal trauma.
 Our firm’s extensive experience and superior subject matter knowledge allow us to help our clients build strong cases that yield favorable results, and we are committed to doing the same for you and your loved ones.

 We are happy to offer the convenience of a free initial consultation to help assess your case.
 To get started, call us today at (575) 526-5263.